Sugar sculpture: Rock sugar

 The liquid sugar is blended with a small amount of royal icing.
 The heat from the sugar causes the air incorporated in the icing to rapidly expand, causing the mixture to grow to several times its original volume.
 The mixture is quickly poured into a lined dish, and placed into a blast chiller to set.
 This process produces a sugar mass with the texture of volcanic pumice, the color of which is determined by the color of the sugar syrup.

 Spun sugar

 Sugar syrup is made into long extremely thin strands which can be shaped to make things like birds' nests.
 The sugar is gathered on a fork or a special tool designed for spinning sugar and is flicked in long strokes over succeeding pipes.

 Uses

 Sugar sculptures may be used as alternatives to a wedding cake.
-However they are often much more expensive, as they are made-to-order and very time consuming to create.
+However, they are often much more expensive, as they are made-to-order and very time consuming to create.

 Sugar people

 This traditional Chinese art form uses heated, liquid sugar to create three dimensional, often blown figures.
-It's called "糖人(sugar people)".
-Japan has the similar tradition, which is called "Amezaiku(飴細工)".
+It is called "糖人 (sugar people)".
+Japan has the similar tradition, which is called "Amezaiku (飴細工)".
 The sugar people's candy in China are brownish-yellow, while the ones in Japan are white because they use "sarashi-ame (whitish candy)", which is made by pulling and stretching out the sugar many times until white.